Glossary

 Cycle time is the total elapsed time it takes to complete a single unit of work, from the moment active work begins until the work is ready for delivery.

-In software development, cycle time specifically measures how long it takes to move a change from "actively being worked on" to "deployed to production."
-It's a measure of development velocity and process efficiency.
+In software development, that means how long it takes to move a change from "actively being worked on" to "deployed to production."
+It measures development velocity and process efficiency.

 The key distinction: cycle time only counts active work time.
-It doesn't include time spent waiting in a queue, reviewing, or blocked on dependencies.
-That waiting time is part of lead time - a different metric entirely.
+It doesn't include time spent waiting in a queue, sitting in code review, or blocked on dependencies.
+That waiting time is part of lead time — a different metric entirely.
+I'll explain the difference below because I've watched teams confuse these two for years and optimize the wrong one.

 Cycle Time = End Date - Start Date